 The market has been a Boulder staple since the ‘80s.
 It runs spring through about Thanksgiving on Saturdays and Wednesday nights.

 University Hill, aka “The Hill,” is south of downtown near the University of Colorado campus.
 Needless to say, it’s popular among the younger crowd, but visitors of all ages can enjoy the independent, unique shops here.
-The selection includes Freaky’s Gift Shoppe (a tattoo shop with glass and smoking paraphernalia) and The Fitter, owned by twin sisters since 1973.
-The Fitter sells clothes, hats, smoking paraphernalia, glass and more.
+The selection includes Albums on the Hill (a record store) the Root of the Hill (a clothing store that also sells glassware, skate stuff, art supplies and more) and The Fitter, owned by twin sisters since 1973.
+The Fitter sells clothes, hats, smoking paraphernalia, glass and other goodies like that.

 Twenty Ninth Street Mall